-As always, there will be a wide range of speakers and many opportunities for delegates to network, discuss, listen and put forward their own views and experiences for others to hear and learn from over the two days of the event.
+As always, there will be a wide range of speakers and many opportunities for delegates to network, discuss, listen and put forward their own views and experiences for others to hear and learn from over the course of the event.

 While the Symposium will look at some of the most pressing issues facing those involved in Public Administration Reform, the “Professional Certificate in Models of Public Service Delivery” will then go into more depth and critically evaluate different models and providers for service delivery and funding.
 Drawing lessons from international case studies, participants will analyse both successes and failures in models of public service delivery and consider how to influence and change policy.
 Participants will also evaluate new, innovative models and examine practical examples as to how they would be implemented.

 The programme is designed to build upon the issues raised throughout the symposium through discussions with peers and subject specialists.
 Participants who attend the full five-day programme will be eligible to attain the Chartered Management Institute Professional Certificate in Management and Leadership.
 For further information please visit the programme page.